ytzhu-gt/6300Spring21zhu64/Design Description.md

 c.
 Be able to (1) enter another offer, (2) return to the main menu, or (3) compare the offer with the current job details (if present).

-- Add operation 'returnMainMenu()' and 'compareCurrent()' to class 'Jobs'.
+- Add operation 'returnMainMenu()' and 'compareCurrent()' to class 'Job'.

 4. When adjusting the comparison settings, the user can assign integer weights to: